18o/cargo-stale/README.md

 ## Features

-- 🚀 **Fast Concurrent Checking**: Checks all dependencies simultaneously using async/await
+- Fast concurrent dependency checking using async/await
-- 📦 **Smart Version Comparison**: Understands semantic versioning and compatibility ranges
+- Smart semantic version comparison and compatibility ranges
-- 🎯 **Dependency Type Support**: Handles normal, dev, and build dependencies
+- Support for normal, dev, build, and workspace dependencies
-- 🔍 **Flexible Filtering**: Show only outdated dependencies or all dependencies
+- Flexible filtering to show outdated or all dependencies
-- 📊 **Clear Output**: Well-formatted table showing current vs latest versions
+- Clean table output with current vs latest versions
-- 🛠️ **Configurable**: Various command-line options for different use cases
+- Multiple command-line options for different use cases
-- ⚡ **Cargo Subcommand**: Works as both a standalone tool and a cargo subcommand
+- Works as both cargo subcommand and standalone tool
+- Workspace member support with dependency source tracking

 ## Installation